-Transcript orders take up to 10 working days to complete as standard, although during preparations for student graduation (January and July) delays can occur and production of transcripts will take longer.
+Transcript orders take up to 10 working days to complete as standard (for awards before 2005 this may take a little longer), although during preparations for student graduation (January and July) delays can occur and production of transcripts will take longer.
 It is therefore recommended that you order your transcripts as early as possible to ensure they are produced and dispatched in time for any deadlines you may have.
-You will receive an email when the transcript(s) is available for collection / has been posted.

 If you have any questions regarding academic transcripts please email firstname.lastname@example.org.

 The following documents can be requested using the Online Shop: